raiskumar/udacity-capstone-project-advanced-ml/capstone_report.md

 - Used 80% of data for modelling and 20% for testing the accuracy of the model.
 - From the embedding layer, the new representations will be passed to LSTM cells.
 These will add recurrent connections to the network so we can include information about the sequence of words in the data.
-- Wrap that LSTM cell in a dropout layer to help prevent the network from overfitting.
+- Wrap that LSTM cell in a dropout layer to help prevent the network from overfiting.
 - LSTM cells go to sigmoid output.
 - We don't care about the sigmoid outputs except for the very last one, we can ignore the rest.